dsrvlabs/vatz/docs/installation.md

    - `dispatch_channels`: Add infos to receive alerts through discord, pagerduty, and telegram.
    - `reminder_schedule`: Use cron expression to set the time to resend the alert if it is not confirmed.
 4. `rpc_info`: Check address and port to connect with plugins.
 5. `monitoring_info`: Check address and port to use monitoring.
-Currently, VATZ supports monitoring only through Prometheous-Grafana.
+Currently, VATZ supports monitoring only through Prometheus-Grafana.

 ## Update Monitoring info